kelnadim87/fiat_stripe/README.md

 end
 ```

-Create an initializer at `config/initializers/fiat_stripe.rb` to set some global configs:
+Create an initializer at `config/initializers/fiat_stripe.rb` to set some required global variables:

 ```ruby
 FiatStripe.live_default_plan_id = "plan_id"
 FiatStripe.test_default_plan_id = "plan_id"
 ```

-Run the migrations from the engine using:

-    $ rake db:migrate

 To include all the helpers, add this line in your `ApplicationController`: